 Social Studies 6

-NOTE – Any concerns regarding academic placement must be addressed with the current teacher after receiving your child's registration form.
-This process must be completed at the student's elementary school.
+Any concerns regarding academic placement must be addressed with the current 5th grade teacher.
+This process must be completed at the student's elementary school during the registration window.

 Band 6